-Day 9 PICO BENITO NATIONAL PARK
+Day 9, Sunday 14th February PICO BENITO NATIONAL PARK

 Today's adventure occurs at the Pico Bonito National Park, a couple of hours from Tela.
-From Pico Bonito, you'll take a

-Jeep/s ride to Cangrejal River and then wade across the river to Pico Bonito National Park.
+From Pico Bonito, you'll take a Jeep/s ride to Cangreial River and then wade across the river to Pico Bonito National Park.
 El Bejuco Creek will lead us through the lush jungle to a waterfall that has formed a pool at its base.
 Cool off by dipping in the water and standing under the falls for a relaxing massage.
 Once you're thoroughly refreshed, we'll walk further into the jungle to El Bejuco Falls.
-This 80 meter waterfall is stunning, and the surrounding vegetation makes it feel like you're in paradise.
+This 80 metre waterfall is stunning, and the surrounding vegetation makes it feel like you're in paradise.
 This is the perfect time to stop and enjoy a picnic lunch.
 After eating, we'll return to the Jeep/s via a different path with a suspension bridge.
 Keep an eye out for some of the forest creatures, including toucans, frogs, monkeys, armadillos, and more.
 Back across the river, it's time to head to your hotel for the evening and get some well-deserved rest.
-B/L/D maintained national park boasts kilometres of trails leading to waterfalls, caves and untouched cloud forest.
-The park also known as Panacam covers an area of 300 square kilometres.
-Afterwards we'll check in to the Panacam Lodge (or similar) for two nights.
-B/D
+B/L/D

-Day 10 LANCETILLA BOTANICAL GARDEN
+Day 10, Monday 15th February LANCETILLA BOTANICAL GARDEN